 Know Your Consumer Rights With Which?

-Which? provide advice to help you understand your rights as a consumer and navigate an increasingly complex world.
-Their impartial product reviews are the result of rigorous tests, based on real life needs.
+Which? asks the questions to help make the world a better place for consumers.
+Which? provides advice to help you understand your rights as a consumer and navigate an increasingly complex world.
+Our impartial product reviews are the result of rigorous tests..
 You can be confident a Which? recommendation is a recommendation you can trust.

 Listen to the Consumer Hour on LBC, Sundays 8-9pm with Clive Bull to get unbiased advice on a whole range of consumer issues from Alex Neill, Managing Director of Home Products and Services at Which?